 Tips for CIOs Pursuing Digital Government

 Digital transformation is more than a transition from “green screens” to modern ERP software.
 It’s a strategic, organization-wide initiative that changes how citizens interact with their government.
-Developing a business case will help you outline expected benefits that align with organizational goals and objectives.
-A business case justifies an IT investment by demonstrating the potential ROI.
+Developing a business case will help you outline expected benefits that align with your organizational goals.
+A business case also justifies an IT investment by demonstrating the potential ROI.

-Technical integration and process integration enable government organizations to efficiently address citizens’ most pressing needs.
+Disparate systems create inefficiencies that impede citizen engagement.
+However, technical integration and process integration enable government organizations to efficiently address citizens’ most pressing needs.
 Integration requires organizational alignment, collaboration and strong project governance.
-Strive for integration as disparate systems create inefficiencies that impede citizen engagement.

 Before selecting new ERP software, you should map your processes, improve your processes and define your requirements.
 The most inefficient processes deserve the most attention as they can bring the most value when optimized and automated.
 These processes should translate to “must-have” requirements, which determine software functionality.

 Ensure the project team doesn’t get lost in the technical “weeds” but considers people and processes too.
 Developing an organizational change management plan can help you prepare employees for change.

 While technologies like IoT have many applications in the public sector, adoption has been slowed by security concerns.
 You can address these concerns by adopting API management practices that enable safe data transfer.
 Consider implementing advanced detection systems and backup systems.

 Emerging Technology Trends in the Public Sector

 The adoption of cloud technology has been on the rise for government organizations that want cost savings and easier data sharing.
 Organizations are ensuring security by storing classified data on private clouds.

-This technology hasn’t been widely adopted by the public sector, but once cost-effective solutions are developed for the government, adoption is expected to increase.
-Government organizations that have experimented with block-chain have realized benefits such as increased security and efficiency.
+This technology hasn’t been widely adopted by the public sector, but once cost-effective solutions are developed for the public sector, adoption is expected to increase.
+Government organizations that have experimented with blockchain have realized benefits such as increased security and efficiency.